vinay-64/Todo-React-SpringBoot/todo-app/README.md

 4. Bootstrap styling has been added to header and footer.

 5. Every Component has been moved to a it's own separate file.

+6. Whatever you are setting into state, typically is only available for the duration of that specific component.
+   Eg: As soon as we submit login, we move to another component, and that old state will disappear.
+The state of login component will no longer exist.
+   However if you want to retain the fact that the user is logged in, and you want to use that in the header component.
+So, whenever user is logged in, we want the state user logged in. same for logout.
+   And we want to share that state across different components.
+So we can create context and we can share this context across different components.